-- root words contain one morpheme and cannot be broken down into smaller grammatical units (e.g. elephant, table, girl, day) and are sometimes referred to as the stem or base form; - compound words two root words combined to make a word (e.g. playground, football); - suffixes added after root words, and change the spelling and meaning of a word (e.g. hope - hoping, walk - walked, happy - happiness); - prefixes added before a root word, and change the meaning but rarely affect the spelling of a word (e.g. replace, mistake); - etymology (word derivations) words in the English language come from a range of sources; understanding the origin of words helps pupils' spelling (e.g. audi relates to hearing audible, audience, audition).
+- root words contain one morpheme and cannot be broken down into smaller grammatical units (e.g. elephant, table, girl, day) and are sometimes referred to as the stem or base form; - compound words two root words combined to make a word (e.g. playground, football); - suffixes added after root words, changing the meaning and often the spelling of a word (e.g. beauty beautiful, happy happiness).
+Some suffixes, called inflectional suffixes (or inflections), modify words to indicate, for example, plurals (e.g. boy boys, fox foxes) or verb tenses (e.g. walk walks walking walked); - prefixes added before a root word, and change the meaning but rarely affect the spelling of a word (e.g. replace, mistake);